dnorcini/ChicagoCCDSim/README.md

 Note: if you do not compile with the multithreaded flag, you can still run the simulation in singlethreaded mode, as long as your run macro does not indicate multiple threads.

 ## Run
 The QT GUI can be entered with the command `./ChicagoCCDSim` in the build directory.
 By default, this will pull up the visualization window, which could just as well be called with `./ChicagoCCDSim mac/init_vis.mac`.
 To run a select macro, use `./ChicagoCCDSim <macro_file.mac>`.
 See the `mac/` directory for example macros.
+Specifically, those with 'guide' in their names will aim to teach the basics of macro construction, including basic commands and looping.

 For general simulation macros, the user should specify at a minimum the output file location (`/Analysis/setFileName`) and the number of events to be simulated (`/run/beamOn`).
 The commands are described in detail in the Geant4 User Manual's section on General Particle Source.

-.... add info about loops and geometry messengers
+Custom commands are designed by messenger files in the source code.
+If you need to modify the source code and alter the value from the command level, refer to the current messenger files.
+An instance of each one is created in the constructor of its corresponding class and deleted in the destructor of said class.

 ## Output
 The simulation will require an output file name to be specified in the macro.
 In Multithreaded mode, it will create a copy of this file for each thread.
 The file will contain three ROOT TTrees.
 See below for information about each TTree.